rudrab/thePhocast/README.md

 ## Welcome to the Phocast,
 the best app to find the best light condition today.
+It helps you take better picture, and make you  better photographer.

 Ok, no more tall clames.
-This is another app to simply show SunPhase today, at your current location.
+This is another app to simply show SunPhase today, at you current or selected location today.

 ### ToDo
 * Not only today, but also tomorrow, day after tomorrow and ...